alang100/DSTS_Assignment_2_Predicting_Flight_Delays/README.md

 ## Summary Report of Part B: Using AWS Sagemaker to Predict Airplane Delays Using Machine Learning Techniques

 Provided here is a summary of the project for easy reference.
-Refer to the generated Part B - oncloud.html report for more details
+Refer to the generated [Part B - oncloud.html](Part%20B%20-%20oncloud.html) report for more details.

 ### Objective
 The goal of Part B of this project was to build machine learning models to predict whether a flight would be delayed due to weather conditions.
 The focus was on flights departing from or arriving at the busiest domestic airports in the U.S., leveraging historical flight and weather data to enhance customer experience by providing delay predictions during flight bookings.